Rated Excellent on Trustpilot

 Why the extra egg yolk?

-The choice to add an extra egg yolk is completely optional, but results in a super chewy texture and delicious richness.
-Egg whites typically dry out foods, which is why they’re often used for whipped and fluffy batters like macarons and meringue.
-The yolk, however, contains protein that, when heated up, produces a gel-like substance that results in a super soft texture when baked.
+It's totally optional but adding in an extra egg yolk is a great decision if you are a fan of a super chewy cookie texture.
+While egg whites typically dry out foods (making them ideal for whipped and fluffy batters like macarons and meringue), the yolk contains protein that, when heated up, produces a gel-like substance.
+This results in a super soft texture and adds delicious richness when baked.

 How do you prevent cookies going flat?

-If your cookie dough is already warm when it comes to baking, you may find they’ll spread more in the oven and become flat.
-That’s why we recommend chilling your dough overnight if you can.
-The longer you chill your cookie dough, the thicker your cookie will be!
+Struggling with flat cookies?
+Check that your dough is not already warm when you're about to bake them.
+If it is, you may find that they'll spread more in the oven and become flat.
+For that reason, we suggest prepping ahead of time when you can, so you can chill your dough overnight.
+The longer the cookie dough has chilled, the thicker your cookies will be!

 Can I freeze my cookie dough?